-So you have amazing content, but you are having trouble getting viewers to read your article.
+So you have done a lot of work and have amazing content, but you are having trouble getting viewers to read your article.
 With a world of information at their fingertips, consumers have become extremely picky about what articles they will and won’t spend their time on - often times before they even read the first sentence.
 The title, format and flow of your article can make or break your chance of pulling people in long enough to start reading, so we’ve provided some tips on how you can accomplish this.

 Tip #1: Tips, Lists, How-To’s & Tops will get you clicks